History of the Jews in Morocco: 21st century

 Despite their current small numbers, Jews continue to play a notable role in Morocco.
 The King retains a Jewish senior adviser, André Azoulay.
 They are well represented in business and even a small number in politics and culture.
 Jewish schools and synagogues receive government subsidies.
 Several Jewish museums throughout the country cater to the growing interest in preserving Moroccan Jewish heritage and history.
 However, Jews were targeted in the Casablanca bombings of May 2003.
-King Hassan II's pleas to former Moroccan Jews to return have largely been ignored.

-In 2004 Marrakech had an aging population of about 260 Jews, most over the age of 60, while Casablanca had between 3,000 and 4,000 Jews.
+In 2004, Marrakesh had an aging population of about 260 Jews, most over the age of 60, while Casablanca had between 3,000 and 4,000 Jews.
 A 2014 figure says there are about 2,500 Jews still living in Morocco.
-As of 2018 the total of Jews in Morocco is 2,200.
-In 2019 the total of Jews in Morocco is 2,100 In 2025 the Jewish Population in Morocco numbered 1,000 In 2019, the State of Israel was home to 472,800 Jews of Moroccan descent, around 5% of the nation's total population.
+As of 2019, the total number of Jews in Morocco was 2,100.
+By 2025, the Jewish Population in Morocco had decreased to 1,000.
+In 2019, the State of Israel was home to 472,800 Jews of Moroccan descent, around 5% of the nation's total population.

 In 2013, it was revealed that there is a rapidly growing trend of Moroccan-Jewish families sending their sons to study at the Jerusalem College of Technology in Israel.
 Most of these students opt to take up Israeli citizenship and settle in Israel after graduating.
 Conversely, a small trickle of criminals from Israel have been settling in Morocco, exploiting the lack of an extradition treaty between the two nations.
 However, most of these are not of Moroccan descent.
 There are still many Jewish citizens in Morocco who choose to raise their children in the Jewish faith, and most of those children are sent to the Alliance Israélite Universelle school.
 However, the majority of students at this school pursue higher education in other countries and leave Morocco.

-In 2019 the Jewish Population in Morocco numbered 2,100 Morocco formally normalized relations with Israel with the Abraham Accords.
+Morocco formally normalized relations with Israel with the Abraham Accords.
 In late 2021, marking the first anniversary of the re-establishment of diplomatic ties between Morocco and Israel, King Mohammed VI launched an initiative to restore hundreds of historical Jewish sites throughout the country.
 The plan envisions the renovation of hundreds of synagogues, cemeteries and other Jewish heritage sites in a number of Moroccan cities, including the Jewish cemetery in Fez, which counts thousands of graves.
 It was also reported that the king had decided that the original names of a few of the country's Jewish neighborhoods were to be reinstated.
 The initiative was lauded by Israel and the European Jewish Congress.

 In November 2022, Morocco opened the first university synagogue of the Arab world at the Mohammed VI Polytechnic University in Marrakesh.
 The project was led by the Mimouna Association and the American Sephardi Federation.
 It was inaugurated by Rabbi Elie Abadie.

 In May 2025, the last Jewish resident of Essaouira, Josef Sebag, died.